 …now you almost don’t. 😉 (Photo by Brad Wolcott)

 A pano looking SE from the summit of Peak 1 or “Mummy Mountain” (2517m my GPS).
 Chinook Peak, Mount Parrish, Andy Good Peak, and Mount Coulthard are all to the left of centre.
-Mount Ptolemy rises behind Peak 3 on the right and Peak 2 is directly behind Brad.
+Mount Ptolemy rises behind Peak 3 (Pharaoh’s Peak) on the right and Peak 2 (Anubis Peak) is directly behind Brad.

 Looking NE from the summit.
 In the foreground to the left of centre is Sentry Mountain while Chinook Peak is foreground right.
-In the distance on the left is Phillipps Peak and Mount Tecumseh.
+In the distance on the left is “Alexander Creek Mountain”, Phillipps Peak and Mount Tecumseh.
 Crowsnest Mountain and the Seven Sisters are easily recognized in the background.

-Looking south along the ridge to Peaks 2 and 3.
+Looking south along the ridge to Peaks 2 (Anubis Peak) and 3 (Pharaoh’s Peak).
 Being ~105m taller than its siblings, Peak 3 definitely caught our attention.

 Leaving the summit and heading to Peak 2.
 This is where the traverse takes on a higher level of difficulty.